-ble - Land Use, Dedication of Collector Streets, General Space, and Development Bonus (applicable to all development in the NBG Section: Standard: Application: Article 2 Land Use Standards: 2.3: NBG Subdistricts All standards All properties in the NBG Zoning District Article 3 Circulation , Connectivity and Streets cape 3.5: Connectivity and Circulation 3.5.2 Dedication of NBG Collector Streets All development.
-Article 4 Site Develo opment Standards 4.2: General Development Standards All standards All properties in the NBG Zoning District 4.10: Public Open Space and Trails 4.10.3 Parkland Dedication All development subject to the Parkland Dedication Ordinance (LDC Section 25-1-601) Article 6 Developm ent Bonus: 6.2: Interim Development Bonus Standards All standards All properties or portions of properties in the NBG Zoning District are eligible for a development bonus.
+Figure 1-4: Applicability Summary Table - Land Use, Dedication of Collector Streets, General Development Standards, Public Open Space, and Development Bonus (applicable to all development in the NBG Zoning District) Section: Standard: Application: Article 2 Land Use Standards: 2.3: NBG Subdistricts All standards All properties in the NBG Zoning District Article 3 Circulation, Connectivity and Streetscape 3.5: Connectivity and Circulation 3.5.2 Dedication of NBG Collector Streets All development.
+Article 4 Site Deve Article 4 Site Development Standards 4.2: General Development Standards All standards All properties in the NBG Zoning District 4.10: Public Open Space and Trails 4.10.3 Parkland Dedication All development subject to the Parkland Dedication Ordinance (LDC Section 25-1-601) Article 6 Develop ment Bonus: 6.2: Interim Development Bonus Standards All standards All properties or portions of properties in the NBG Zoning District are eligible for a development bonus.

-Section: Standard: Applies if the NBG Subdistrict Is: Applies if the Principal or Adjacent Street Is: Applies to the Following: Article 3 Circulation n, Connectivity, and Streets cape: 3.3.2.
-Sidewalk Standards for All Roadway Types All subdistricts All roadway types All development Requirement must be met onal adjacent roadway types 3.3: Sidewalk Standards 3.3.3.
+Figure 1-5: Applicability Summary Table - NBG Design Standards (see Subsection 1.2.3 for general applicability of NBG Design Standards) Section: Standard: Applies if the NBG Subdistrict Is: Applies to the Following: Article 3 Circulation, Connectivity, and Streetscape: 3.3.2.
+Sidewalk Standards for All Roadway Types All subdistricts All roadway types -All development -Requirement must be met on all adjacent roadway types 3.3: Sidewalk Standards 3.3.3.
 Alternative Requirements for Shallow Lots on NBG Core Transit Corridors All subdistricts NBG Core Transit Corridors All development 3.3.4.
 Sidewalk Exemption for Edge Streets All subdistricts All roadway types All development 3.4: On-Street Parking All standards All subdistricts NBG Core Transit Corridors NBG Ped.
 Priority Collectors NBG Urban Roadways Optional for all development 3.5.1.
 Project Circulation Plan All subdistricts All roadway types All development 3.5.3 Standards for New Streets All subdistricts Not Applicable Any new street built in the NBG Zoning District 3.5: Connectivity 3.5.4.
-Block Standards All subdistricts All roadway types A site five acres or larger, or any block face exceeding 500 feet in length. and circulation 3.5.5.
+Block Standards All subdistricts All roadway types A site five acres or larger, or any block face exceeding 500 feet in length. and Circulation 3.5.5.
 Curb-cut Spacing Standards All subdistricts All roadway types All development 3.5.6.
 Curb-cut Dimensional Standards All subdistricts All roadway types All development